-How To Spot The Signs Of A Coming Blue Wave
+Will Democrats Win The House This November?

 Trump approval

 The president's average approval rating sits at about 43 percent, according to the RealClearPolitics average.
 That's an improvement from the last several months, up from a low of 37 percent last October.
-That's good news for a president who didn't gotten much of it in his first year.
+That's good news for a president who didn't get much of it in his first year.

 It's likely not a coincidence that Trump has seen this improvement while unemployment is at its lowest in 18 years (3.9 percent), and the U.S. has moved away from a potential nuclear standoff with North Korea and the South Korean leader is saying Trump deserves the Nobel Peace Prize.